sbmako/NServiceBus.MongoDB/README.md

 * Install the [`NServiceBus.MongoDB`](https://www.nuget.org/packages/NServiceBus.MongoDB/) NuGet package using the Visual Studio NuGet Package Manager

 ### Configuration

+This is an example of the simplest way to use MongoDB Persistence.
+This will enable, saga, timeout and subscription storage.
 ```csharp
 using NServiceBus;
 using NServiceBus.MongoDB;